bjohas/google-docs-helper-menu/README.md

 google-docs-helper-menu
 =======================

-An attempt to creation a "helper menu" in google docs to help with common editing tasks.
+An attempt to create a "helper menu" in google docs to help with common editing tasks - initially just some tools for Zotero links.
+Unless you know a fair bit about Zotero (and read zotero-dev), and unless you know something about Google Apps Script, none of this will make any sense!
+Note also that the code is really just at a concept stage, to see what could be done by way of having some integration with Zotero and Google docs, and it is buggy, and definitely not ready for serious use.
+The code may well destroy your documents, and comes with no warranty whatsoever.
+You have been warned!

+Happy to have conversations with people who want to discuss Zotero integration and Google docs, c.f. zotero-dev (at) googlegroups.

+From my post on zotero-dev:

 I've some some further playing with Google Apps script, towards a "poor mans" integration of Zotero and Google docs (via scannable cite).
 Let me say up front that while what I have works for me, it's for a fairly specific use case, that may not be useful for everybody.
 It's mainly to implement a scannable cite workflow in Google docs, that's acceptable to my collaborators.